Because the statute database is maintained primarily for legislative drafting purposes,

 (i) petitioner, but not respondent, owns the

-(ii) the parties own the property jointly;
+(ii) the petitioner and respondent own the

-sharing it would risk abuse of petitioner by respondent or is impracticable; and the balance of hardships favors temporary possession by petitioner.
+property jointly; sharing it would risk abuse of petitioner by respondent or is impracticable; and the balance of hardships favors temporary possession by petitioner.

 If petitioner's sole claim to ownership of the